Landscape view not supported, please use portrait view!

 It’s important to consider all of these costs before taking out a second mortgage.
 You should also look at your existing debt and consider if you are able to take on more debt before making a decision.

-How Much Deposit do you Need for a Second Property?
+How Much Deposit Do You Need for a Second Property?

-deposit for a second propertyTypically, for a second property mortgage you will need to put down a deposit of at least 25% of the value of the property.
-However, there are exceptions.
 For example, if you are looking to upsize to a bigger house and want to keep your existing property, you may have enough equity in the house to cover the 25% needed to make it a buy-to-let property.

 This often means you may be able to purchase your second home for a 10% deposit if you are buying a second property to live in, because it is to become the main residence (the stamp duty will still apply).
 By converting your first residence into a buy-to-let property you can often buy the second residence with minimal deposit.